- ホーム

 Full Description

 The Battle of Agincourt, fought on 25 October 1415, has gone down in history as one of the most iconic events in the story of England.
 Yet, dramatic though it was, it was only the beginning of a long and gruelling campaign that brought Henry V to the verge of greatness.
-The second invasion of France post-Agincourt often merits little more than a sideways glance, yet it is a fascinating example of a medieval military campaign.
-Characterised by sieges and diplomatic and political manoeuvring, not to mention bloodshed and murder, the campaign of 1417-1422 also introduces a host of fascinating characters including the scheming John the Fearless, duke of Burgundy, a mentally unstable French king and his politically astute wife, and their disinherited son and heir.
+The second invasion of France post-Agincourt often receives little more than a sideways glance, yet it is a fascinating example of a medieval military campaign.
+Characterised by sieges and diplomatic and political manoeuvring, not to mention bloodshed and murder, the campaign of 1417-22 also introduces a host of fascinating characters including the scheming John the Fearless, duke of Burgundy, a mentally unstable French king and his politically astute wife, and their disinherited son and heir.